truhy/TruHy-Eclipse-IDE-Plugin/readme.md

 - Use the "Install New Software..." to install the "Eclipse Plug-in Development Environment" plugin.
 - Open the source code plugin Eclipse IDE project from folder "truhy_intel_socfpga_plugin"
 - Open the source code feature Eclipse IDE project from folder "truhy_intel_socfpga_feature"

+## How to debug (run) without installing the plugin

+1. From the menu select "Run/Debug Configurations..."
+2. Open tree of "Eclipse Application"
+3. Select the pre-made debug configuration "Debug Plugin Template"
+4. Click the "Debug" button

+A new window should appear, running a new instance of Eclipse IDE containing the plugin, now you can test it.

 ## How to export (build) the plugin